Actual radio image of a black hole (Source: here)

 Â

 General Relativity does not concern itself with gravitons.
-It is a macro theory after all.
-It defines gravity as curvature in spacetime.
+It is a macro theory and defines gravity as curvature in spacetime.
 Spacetime has four dimensions: three directions plus time.
 Any object with a non-zero mass creates a curvature in the fabric of spacetime.
 Additionally, when an object moves it produces waves in spacetime, just like ripples on water.
 The greater the mass of an object the steeper its associated curvature in spacetime and the greater the gravity waves that are created as it moves.
-Interestingly, the gravity wave which was discovered in 2015 originated from a collision of two black holes 1.3 billion light years away.
+Interestingly, the gravity wave discovered in 2015 originated from a collision of two black holes 1.3 billion light years away.
 What the universe does genuinely echoes in (near) eternity.

 Planet mass depresses spacetime: two-dimensional representation (Source: here)